 View of the Principles of Evidence and the Methods of Scientific Investigation,

 volume 8 of Collected Works of John Stuart Mill.
-Indianapolis, IN: Liberty Fund.
+Indianapolis: Liberty Fund.

 Mirowski, P. (1995).
 More Heat than Light.
 Cambridge: Cambridge University Press.